As Fast As Possible

 Chances are you are seeing something which makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect”.

 The Soap Opera Effect or SOE for short, is actually a feature of many modern televisions.
 It’s also called “motion smoothing”, “motion interpolation”, or “frame interpolation”.
 Different TV manufacturers also have their own proprietary terms for this technology such as LG’s TruMotion.

 It’s a matter of preference, actually.
-Some people don’t notice it, some hate it and some like it.
-Mostly, people seem to hate it, because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.
+Some people don’t notice it, some hate it and some people like it.
+Mostly though, people seem to hate it, because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.

 How Does Motion Interpolation Work?